 Your bike is designed with a battery box to accommodate the standard battery and keep it secure.
 A lithium battery will rattle around in this battery box and it’s likely that your terminals won’t connect as the wires won’t be long enough.

-The best solution is to use a dense foam that you can cut to size in order to easily position your lighter and smaller lithium battery and properly connect it to your bike’s electricals.
+If you do go for a smaller motorcycle battery, the best solution is to use a dense foam that you can cut to size in order to easily position your lighter and smaller lithium battery and properly connect it to your bike’s electricals.

 Any dense foam will do but we’ve picked this modeling foam which comes in handy sheet size and is easy to cut.
 Use some double-sided tape and it’ll be a factory-job!